Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Why communicate

-This first step in strategy execution is being transparent about what your organizational objectives are, why they’re important, and how you plan to achieve them.
-It also builds trust between company leaders and team members.
+If most employees don’t understand what the business strategy is or how it impacts them, they won’t be able to execute it.
+You need to be transparent about your organizational objectives, why they’re important, and how you plan to achieve them.
+This enhances focus while building trust between company leaders and team members.

 What to communicate